World Ocean Day

 Additionally, much of the medicines that help treat sickness, pain and disease are derived from ingredients from the ocean.
 This includes medicines that treat cancer, Alzheimer’s disease, arthritis and heart disease.

 The importance of the ocean to the U.S. economy

 The U.S. economy is highly dependent on the ocean for economic growth.
 American businesses that are dependent on the ocean employ close to 3 million workers.
-These businesses produce $282 billion worth of products and services each year.
-Also, 76 percent of U.S. trade requires some type of ocean-based transportation.

 How to help keep the ocean clean and sustainable